symfony/symfony-docs/deployment.rst

-Don't forget that deploying your application also involves updating any dependency (typically via Composer), migrating your database, clearing your cache and other potential things like pushing assets to a CDN (see `Common Pre-Post-Deployment Tasks`_).
+Don't forget that deploying your application also involves updating any dependency (typically via Composer), migrating your database, clearing your cache and other potential things like pushing assets to a CDN (see `Common Deployment Tasks`_).

 Troubleshooting
 ---------------